 Book a Free Strategy CallWhen Does Percentage of Spend Misalign on TikTok?

-Percentage of spend pays the agency more as your budget grows, which can conflict with cutting acquisition costs.
-On TikTok it misaligns a second way: the fee tracks the media buy while the real work is creative production, which does not scale with spend.
-Percentage can still be fair at high, stable budgets with creative scoped separately.
+Percentage fees rise as your budget grows.
+That can conflict with lowering acquisition costs.
+On TikTok, the fee also tracks media spend while much of the work sits in production.
+Creative workload does not rise in direct proportion to spend.
+Percentage can still work for stable budgets with creative scoped separately.

 The practical test is simple.
 Ask what happens to the fee when you pause a wasteful campaign.
 Under percentage pricing, the plain answer is that the agency earns less for making your account healthier.

-We broke the full model comparison down in flat fee vs percentage of spend.
-The TikTok-specific addition is the creative mismatch: a $1,500 percentage fee on a $10,000 budget cannot fund weekly native production, so creative gets quoted as a separate line anyway.
+We compare both models in flat fee vs percentage of spend.
+TikTok adds a creative mismatch.
+A $1,500 fee on a $10,000 budget may not fund weekly native production.
+Creative then appears as a separate line.

 Should You Build TikTok In-House Instead?

-In-house makes sense once TikTok is a proven channel and the volume justifies headcount.
-A credible internal setup needs a media buyer plus a video editor and a creator budget, which can pass $150,000 a year before payroll overhead.
-Below that scale, a $7,000 to $14,000 retainer can buy the same engine without the hiring risk.
+In-house makes sense after TikTok becomes a proven channel and volume justifies headcount.
+A credible setup needs a media buyer, video editor, and creator budget.
+That can pass $150,000 yearly before payroll overhead.
+Below that scale, a $7,000 to $14,000 retainer can cover similar functions without hiring risk.

 The trap is partial in-housing.
 One social media manager cannot produce weekly native variants, run creators, and buy media at once.
 If you go internal, staff the production function first, because that is the part the platform punishes you for skipping.